ABilevich/Adventure_SpringBoot_1/README.md

 Use Case for @Bean
 the main use case is when you cant to make an existing third-party class available to the spring framework.
 You may not have access to the source code of the third-party class, However, you would like to use it as a Spring Bean

+we can give the @Bean a custom name by specifying it inside the annotation, if not, its the function name (camelCase)